versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.on("workerclose")
 {: #router-on-workerclose .code}

 Emitted when the worker this router belongs to is closed.
-The router is then also closed.
+The router itself is also closed.

 </section>